 Please note: Evacuation is appropriate when conditions require students, faculty and/or staff to evacuate their offices, classrooms, campus residence space, or other facilities on campus.
 Evacuation differs from a campus closure, which occurs because of a specific event that makes normal campus operations impossible or unsafe (e.g., weather closing).
 An evacuation occurs when it is essential to clear a building, multiple buildings, or the entire campus as quickly as possible.
 Evacuation may be for a short period of time or for an extended period of time, until conditions allow for return to the specific facilities or to campus.
-The type of evacuation is not appropriate for all emergencies and as a result, deviation from the established procedure may be necessary for the overall safety and wellbeing of the campus community.
+The type of emergency will dictate the response by first responders and University officials.
+A single type of evacuation is not appropriate for all emergencies and as a result, deviation from the established procedure may be necessary for the overall safety and wellbeing of the campus community.
 Any deviation or modification to evacuation procedures during an emergency will rest with the Director of Campus Safety in consultation with the Crisis Management Team.